Ballot Initiative Summary for the

 - Worsens traffic by causing 200 or more daily trips

 - On-site parking that essentially does not meet the on-site parking requirements that have been in place for the last decade, allowing for all existing grandfathered spaces and other existing exemptions.
 The initiative also specifically enables the incidental use of a small area of any commercial retail space to serve food and beverage as part of their customer service.
 (Addressing parking can be an expensive, but necessary part of mitigating the impact of redevelopment projects.
 Who else is going to do it?)

 - A project that is over 22,000 sq. ft. of floor space.

 - Combines two or more lots to exceed 7,500 sq ft of lot area (6000 sq. ft. in downtown where lots are smaller).
 Combining a lot smaller than 1,200 is exempted.
 (Many lots in downtown Laguna are around 2,000 to 2,500 sq. ft.
 This is designed to allow many combinations of two to three average size lots, but not entire-block lot combinations.)

-- Height increases over what is permitted today, including the overall height limit in Laguna Beach of 36’.
+- Increasing height over what is permitted today, including the overall height limit in Laguna Beach of 36’.

-- Creates a cumulative effect if, within eight years and within a half-mile radius, multiple projects , each counted at 50% of their permitted size, exceed 45,000 sq. ft.
-(This is the “Enough is Enough” provision that restricts several developers from each building multiple commercial developments in close proximity and in the same timeframe.)
+- Creates a cumulative effect if, within the past eight years and within a half-mile radius, there are already several other new, large redevelopment projects.
+(This is the “Enough is Enough” provision that restricts several large-scale commercial developments in close proximity and in the same timeframe.)